Pahroc Giant Perlite #2 – 1.5 Cubic Feet | Pallet of 75 Bags

 - 1 part native soil

-Pahroc Giant Perlite improves aeration, drainage and insulation.
+Pahroc Giant Perlite improves aeration, drainage, and insulation.
 It also helps with re-wetting and prevents surface crusting.
 There is no nutrition in perlite so remember to feed your plants.

-Good water retention and balanced capillary action creates an ideal growing environment for your rooting cuttings.
-Place 4-6″ cutting in small pot and fill with perlite.
+Good water retention and balanced capillary action create an ideal growing environment for your rooting cuttings.
+Place 4-6″ cutting in a small pot and fill with perlite.
 Water thoroughly and place humidity dome over the top.
 Put somewhere warm out of direct light.
 Every few days, remove the dome to provide fresh air and water thoroughly.
-After a few weeks new growth should appear.
+After a few weeks, new growth should appear.
 Carefully transplant cuttings into soil/perlite mix.
 Give a thorough soak and don’t water again until soil surface dries out slightly.